maddog19527/CS-660-Homeworks/README.md

 ---

 ## Table of Contents
-Homework 1-Differential Calculus, Optimization and Gradient Descent
+Homework 1-Differential Calculus, Optimization and Gradient Descent.

-Homework 2-Imputing three different missing data types-Missing Completetly at Random (MCAR), Missing at Random (MAR), Missing Not at Random (MNAR)
+Homework 2-Imputing three different missing data types-Missing Completetly at Random (MCAR), Missing at Random (MAR), Missing Not at Random (MNAR).

-Homework 3-Hadoop Mapreduce Tools Exercise
+Homework 3-Hadoop Mapreduce Tools Exercise.

-Homework 4-Primary Component Analysis of a randomized dataset
+Homework 4-Primary Component Analysis of a randomized dataset.

+Homework 5-Computing the Numerical Hessian and Jacobian using SymPy.

+Homework 6-Using Pagerank to determine the most widely used airports in a given network.

+Homework 7-Create and plot Sigmoid Functions.

+Homework 8-Create a Decision Tree Algorithm using the Iris Dataset.

+Homework 9-Train and Evaluate an SVM model, then visualize Decision Boundaries on the Iris Dataset.

 ---